Agency Accessibility: Selling Accessibility as an Ongoing Service

 Better for Everyone Involved

-Presenting and executing web accessibility with your client as an ongoing process instead of final destination will not only save your client money in the long run, while having a more accessible site more of the time, it’s better for your relationship with them as an agency.
-It’s true no one likes to pay for yet another marketing services retainer, but they like lawsuits, large invoices to remediate their website, and upset customers even less.
-If you go to a heart doctor, you don’t want them to not mention an artery blockage because they are worried you won’t want to pay for the Lipitor.
+Presenting and executing web accessibility with your client as an ongoing process instead of a final destination will not only save your client money in the long run, but having a more accessible site more of the time will be better for your relationship with them as an agency.
+No one likes to pay for another marketing services retainer.
+But they like lawsuits, large invoices to remediate their website, and upset customers even less.
+In other words, if you go to a heart doctor, you want them to mention an artery blockage, even if you must pay the Lipitor upfront.